Home

 Here is another 'ghost legend' that is named after the place in London where it took place.
 The tale of the Cripplegate Ghost has passed into folklore, the events being associated in the retellings with many different women, including Sir Walter Scott's mother.
 As far as I know, the name of the lady concerned is not known although the church where it happened is.

-Return from Ghost Myths to Real British Ghosts
+Return from Ghost Myths and Legends to Real British Ghosts